Lifestyle Guide

 Whippets share some of the same strengths as Greyhounds in a slightly smaller package.
 Many are calm indoors, not especially noisy, and often capable of settling well during the day once their exercise needs are met.
 That can make them a smart fit for people who work full time but still want a more elegant, athletic dog.

-They are not a low-effort breed, but compared with many high-drive dogs, they are often easier to fit into weekday life.
+They are not no-work dogs, but compared with many high-drive breeds, they are often easier to fit into weekday life.

 Cavalier King Charles Spaniel